 - 2 cups cooked black beans 2 cans, drained & rinsed

-- 1 large chopped sweet pepper yellow, orange, red, green (pick your favorite)
+- 1 cup chopped sweet pepper yellow, orange, red, or green

-- ½ large chopped onions red, yellow, sweet (pick your favorite)
+- ½ large chopped onion red, yellow, or sweet

 - 2 strips thick cut bacon cut into ¼ batons